-Chamber Singers
+Chamber Singers Zachary Vreeman

-Collegiate Chorale
+Collegiate Chorale Zachary Vreeman

-Contemporary Singers
+Contemporary Singers Zachary Vreeman

-Men's Choir

 All students enrolled in music degree programs are required to participate in a major ensemble in their area of emphasis each semester they are enrolled at Casper College.
 Major ensembles are: collegiate chorale, concert band, and chamber orchestra.
-If your instrument does not fall into one of the above categories, such as piano or guitar, your advisor and/or the program director will assist you in identifying an appropriate alternative.
+If your instrument does not fall into one of the above categories, such as piano or guitar, your advisor will assist you in identifying an appropriate alternative.